gmanthenoxus/gmanthenoxus.github.io/docs/_hobbies/music.md

 My current favorites, J. Cole and Burna Boy, represent the blend of storytelling and rhythm I love.
 But my true passion lies in fixing how we discover and share music.
 Why should our playlists be so siloed?
 Why can't our music adapt to what we're doing and how we're feeling, rather than just what we've listened to before?

-I envision tools that make music social again—not locked to one platform, but fluid across services.
+I envision tools that make music social again, not locked to one platform, but fluid across services.
 Tools that understand that sometimes you need a pump-up playlist for the gym, and other times you need a calming soundtrack for a walk.
 The future of music tech isn't just about bigger libraries; it's about smarter, more contextual, and more human listening experiences.